- What is a CT scan?

 What will the CT Scan tell me?

-CT scans allow radiologists to look inside your body to ensure all internal bones and soft tissues, including organs and muscles are working properly, so that if disease or abnormalities exist your doctor will be able to make appropriate and timely treatment recommendations.
-CT scans are also often used during cancer treatments to monitor the effectiveness of different treatments in a patient’s care.
+CT scans are used to quickly and precisely diagnose a wide variety of conditions.
+These scans allow radiologists to look inside your body to ensure all internal bones and soft tissues, including organs and muscles are working properly, so that if disease or abnormalities exist your doctor will be able to make appropriate and timely treatment recommendations.

 When will I receive my results?